 Communication Line means a line or link whose components are dedicated to a single Outstation System.
 A Communication Line shall be identified by a unique number, e.g. CTN line number 123, PSTN line number 321 or IP address 555.
-Communication Lines may comprise electrical circuits, optical fibres, radio links, or any other permitted media which allows data to be collected remotely on demand by a Data Collector, Data Service Agent or Meter Operator using an approved protocol.
+Communication Lines may comprise electrical circuits, optical fibres, radio links, or any other permitted media which allows data to be collected remotely on demand by the CDCA. or a Data Collector or Data Service Agent, as the case may be, or Meter Operator using an approved protocol.